noeyislearning/noeyislearning/data/markdowns/coding-challenges/unique-number-of-occurrences.md

 1. `count_dict = Counter(arr)`: This line uses the `Counter` class from the `collections` module to create a dictionary.
 The keys of this dictionary are the unique elements from the list `arr`, and the corresponding values are the counts of these elements in `arr`.
 2. `count_set = set(count_dict.values())`: This line creates a set from the values of `count_dict`.
 Since a set only contains unique elements, any duplicate counts will be removed.
 3. `return len(count_dict) == len(count_set)`: This line checks if the number of unique elements in `arr` (which is the length of `count_dict`) is equal to the number of unique counts (which is the length of `count_set`).
 If these lengths are equal, it means that each unique element in `arr` appears a unique number of times, so the method returns `True`.
 Otherwise, it returns `False`.

+## Acnowledgements

+This problem is taken from LeetCode.
+The original problem can be found [here](https://leetcode.com/problems/unique-number-of-occurrences/).